webdataset/webdataset/FAQ.md

 ray.get(results)
 ```

-This approach ensures that all images are processed deterministically and none are left behind.
+This approach ensures that each shard is processed deterministically and in
+parallel, covering all images without any being left behind.

 ------------------------------------------------------------------------------

 Issue #350

-Q: How does shuffling work in WebDataset, and how can I achieve the best shuffling?
+Q: How does shuffling work in WebDataset, and how can I achieve optimal shuffling?

 A: The `.shuffle(...)` method in WebDataset shuffles samples within a shard.
 To
 shuffle shards, you need to use `WebDataset(..., shardshuffle=True, ...)`.
-The
+For
-best way to shuffle both between and within shards is to use a combination of
+optimal shuffling, you should shuffle both between shards and within shards.
-`shardshuffle` and `.shuffle(...)` methods.
-Here is an example:
+Here is an example of how to achieve this:

 ```python
 dataset = WebDataset(..., shardshuffle=100).shuffle(...) ... .batched(64)
 dataloader = WebLoader(dataset, num_workers=..., ...).unbatched().shuffle(5000).batched(batch_size)
 ```

-This approach ensures that you achieve comprehensive shuffling, enhancing the randomness and quality of your dataset.
+This approach ensures that data is shuffled at both the shard level and the
+sample level, providing a more randomized dataset for training.